Flabulous/GOOF-CPU/README.txt

 0x0D - Add immediate 8bit data to B register
 0x0E - Add immediate 8bit data to C register
 0x0F - Add immediate 8bit data to D register

+# Logical Instructions:
+0x1A - If b = xx, Load ram pointed to by C into A register 0x1B - If b = xx, Write A register into ram pointed to by C 0x1C - If b = xx, Subtract immediate 8bit data from A register 0x1D - If b = xx, Add immediate 8bit data to A register

 # Bank Switching:
 GOOF supports up to 255 different 256-byte banks, for a total of 65280 bytes.